kq49539/DATA690-ATMAN/assignment_12/README.md

-This folder is for assignment.
+This folder is for assignment 12.